 Funder: Health Resources and Services Administration

-Summary: Supports a technical assistance provider to implement and evaluate nutrition interventions for people with HIV under the Ryan White HIV/AIDS Program.
+Summary: Supports a single technical assistance provider to implement, adapt, and evaluate nutrition interventions for people with HIV, in alignment with the Ryan White HIV/AIDS Program.